 Gather all that together and import into your chosen mass email software platform.
 If you don’t have a budget or are using your personal email account for mass email work, use MailChimp to get started, because it’s free for less than 2K email addresses — or Action Network, a very affordable solution for non-profits and campaigns.

 Along with email, you should set up social media accounts for your organization or campaign if you haven’t already this year.
 You can use social media to build your email list, going forward (some of our collected best tips for persuading your social media followers to join your email list).
 This is a great inexpensive way to engage your supporters further, and also develop a relationship outside of a somewhat capricious tool like Facebook.
-(Will your supporters see your content in 2015 if you’re not paying for views?
+Will your supporters see your content in the future if you’re not paying for views?
 Only Mark Zuckerberg knows..

 Make the most of your online advocacy as a list-building tool as well as to change the world.
 Note that you’ll generally need a full CRM like Salsa to take advantage of this, but even if you have no budget you can use tools like MoveOn’s petition tool.
 Also be sure to read our guide for tips on how to make your activism effective instead of simply clictivism.
 Respect your audience or they will stop listening.
 Online actions – and especially partnerships with other organizations – are a great way to build your list with like-minded people.

 Looking to grow the email list of your non-profit or political campaign in the new year?
 Contact PowerThru for help.